Research

 3D Cell migration

 Cell migration is a key function of multicellular organisms in homeostasis, regeneration of injured tissues and immune responses.
 Migration of mesenchymal cells on flat substrates such as glass or tissue culture treated polystyrene is well characterized as lamellipodial migration, while migration in 3D environments such as the human body is not well known.
-Here we use nanofiber scaffolds to investigate how cells migrate in nanofiber based tissue engineering scaffolds.
+In our lab, we use nanofiber scaffolds to investigate how cells migrate in nanofiber-based tissue engineering scaffolds.
 These 3D environments also impact our understanding of cell migration mechanisms due to an ability to control the physical environmental parameters that is not possible with natural extracellular matrix systems.

 Tendon tissue engineering